-In his initial press briefing on the Connecticut mass shooting, White House Press Secretary Jay Carney said "today is not the day" to talk about gun control.
+In his initial press briefing on the Connecticut mass shooting in 2012, White House Press Secretary Jay Carney said "today is not the day" to talk about gun control.
 In 1996, Australians reacted with the opposite mass-majority voice, insisting: "Now IS the time."

 Australia's newly-elected prime minister at the time was John Howard.
 The country's most conservative leader in decades, openly proud of his pal status with George W. Bush, Prime Minister Howard led the then U.S. president to refer to his nation as America's "sheriff" in South East Asia.

 Just like President Obama, Howard was seen to weep and to offer the nation's prayers in the wake of another gun massacre.
 But only 12 days after the shootings, in Howard's first major act of leadership and by far the most popular in his first year as prime minister, his government announced nationwide gun law reform.

 Attitudes to firearms and the regulations governing them had changed almost overnight.
 After a decade of gun massacres which saw 100 people shot dead and 38 wounded, Australians had overwhelmingly had enough of anyone with a grudge gaining easy, mostly legal access to weapons designed expressly to kill a lot of people in a very short time.